Hi-Res 3D · AR-Ready

 From Object to AR-Ready 3D Model

-Byrst's photogrammetry engine detects distinct reference points across an object's surface.
-Follow these four steps for the best results.
+Byrst's engine finds key reference points on an object's surface to build the 3D model.
+Follow these four steps to get the best results.

 1